Introduction and model history

 I actually don’t mind it; I didn’t like it in the initial pictures when it was released, and even when I was stood next to it I didn’t think it was pretty, but I do like the aggressive stance – and the fact that it’s demonstrably different to any of its rivals.
 And there are lots of those, by the way.

-It will be available with a petrol hybrid engine, which we haven't driven yet but we'll be sure to post a new review when we have.
-The electric powertrain will be offered with 154bhp in the Elettrica and Special trims.
-The Alfa Junior Veloce that we’ve driven is the hot hatch version, complete with 278bhp, its own equipment level and a whole host of performance upgrades.
+It will be available with a 48V petrol hybrid engine, which you don't plug in (but which does run on electric power at very low speeds, a bit like a Toyota Prius).
+We're all about the plug-in cars here at Electrifying, and the pure electric Junior will be offered with a 51kWh battery and a 154bhp electric motor in the Elettrica and Special trims.
+The Alfa Junior Veloce that we’ve driven is also pure electric and uses the same lithium-ion NMC battery, but being the hot hatch version it gets a whopping 278bhp, its own equipment level and a whole host of performance upgrades to the suspension and steering.
 It’s best to think of the Veloce as something of a separate entity, really; it is to the standard Alfa Junior models what the GTI is to your normal Golf.

 The Alfa Junior sits on the same recently updated e-CMP platform as the Jeep Avenger, and also gets the same 51kWh usable li-ion NMC battery (54kWh total capacity).
 That makes for a WLTP range of 250 miles on the lower-powered Elettrica and Speciale, while the Veloce sacrifices a bit of range in favour of performance, and manages 215 miles.